Pulakita285/Roots/README.md

 # Roots
-This will help in finding roots of any quadratic equations.
-Pulakita
+This will help in finding roots of any quadratic equations